-- c.
-As an alternative for determining either the 100 ppm or the 500 ppm radius of exposures, a dispersion technique that takes into account representative wind speed, direction, atmospheric stability, complex terrain and other dispersion features may be utilized in lieu of the above Pasquill Gifford equations.
-Such techniques may include, but shall not be limited to, one of a series of computer models outlined in the environmental protection agency's "Guidelines on Air Quality Models (EPA-450/2-78-027R)." - d.
-Where multiple sources of hydrogen sulfide are present (e.g. wells, treatment equipment, flow lines, etc.), the radius of exposure may encompass a larger area than would otherwise be calculated using a radius of exposure computation for each component part. - e.
+d.
+Where multiple sources of hydrogen sulfide are present (e.g. wells, treatment equipment, flow lines, etc.), the radius of exposure may encompass a larger area than would otherwise be calculated using a radius of exposure computation for each component part.

+- e.
 For a well being drilled in an area where insufficient data exits to calculate a radius of exposure, but where hydrogen sulfide could reasonably be expected to be present in concentrations in excess of 100 ppm in the gaseous mixture, a 100 ppm radius of exposure equal to 3,000 feet shall be assumed. - D. Determination of Hydrogen Sulfide Risk. - 1.
 Determination of Hydrogen Sulfide Concentration. - a.
 Each person, operator or facility to which this Section applies shall determine the hydrogen sulfide concentration within each of its operations or systems.
 A representative sample for each system or operation may be used for testing provided that the person, operator or facility can demonstrate that the concentration derived from a test of the representative sample is reasonably representative of the hydrogen sulfide concentration within the operation or system. - b.
-The tests referred to in the previous Subparagraph shall be conducted in accordance with applicable ASTM and GPA standards or by other methods approved by the division.
-C. 2.
-Tested Concentrations Below 100 ppm.
-If the testing described in the previous Paragraph determines that the hydrogen sulfide concentration in a given operation or system is less than operation 100 ppm, no further actions are required pursuant to this Section.-It - 3.
-Tested Concentrations Above 100 ppm; Calculation of the Radius of Exposure.
+The tests referred to in the previous Subparagraph shall be conducted in accordance with applicable ASTM or GPA standards or by other methods approved by the division. - c.
+If a representative sample from a system or operation was tested within one-(1) year of the effective date of this Section, new testing shall not be required.
+[WAYNE: HOW LONG a.
+If the testing described in Paragraph 1 of this Subsection determines that the concentration of hydrogen sulfide in a gaseous mixture is 100 ppm or greater, then the person, operator of facility must calculate the radius of exposure pursuant to this Section.

-a.
-If the testing described in Paragraph 1 of this Subsection determines that the concentration of hydrogen sulfide in a gaseous mixture is 100 ppm or greater, then the person, operator or facility must calculate the radius of exposure pursuant to this Section.
+2. Tested Concentrations Below 100 ppm.
+If the testing described in the previous Paragraph determines that the hydrogen sulfide concentration in a given operation or system is less than 100 ppm, no further actions are required pursuant to this Section.